saulwilcox-jisc/drupal-bootstrap/README.md

 Typically this would be mapped to something more meaningful in your /etc/hosts file.

 You'll still need to run the drupal install script, clone sites & modules and import a database.

+# Search

+You can create a SOLR core from a configuration file, for example:

+$ /opt/solr-6.5.1/bin/solr create_core -c jisc -d /var/www/jisc-ac-uk/sites/all/modules/contrib/search_api_solr/solr-conf/6.x

 Make sure all the Search indexes are activated and present on the Solr core - note that 'drush searchapi-index 0 0 100' probably won't index everything - it's better to index them in the admin interface.